 Financial - the Academy has considerable reliance on continued Government funding through the ESFA.
-In the last year 83% of the Academy's incoming resources were ultimately Government funded and whilst this level is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.
+In the last year 97% of the Academy's incoming resources were ultimately Government funded and whilst this level is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.
+The COVID-19 pandemic has had a significant impact on the school's budget in terms of supply teacher costs for staff who have had to self-isolate and cost of cleaning and PPE resources for the whole school.
+The pandemic has also had a significant impact on the revenue generated by the Leisure Centre as it has had to close as part of the national lockdown.
+The future is uncertain although there is a loyal base of local support.